 This is a pretty little square with the coolest palm trees across the street from Cafe du Monde.
 Here you can also find the famous St. Louis Cathedral and 2 Louisiana State Museums, Presbytere and Cabildo.
 That’s all well and good, but I really liked the palm trees!

-So, I debated including this because I hate dogging something that someone else might like.
-But I decided to include it so I can save you from wasting your money.
 We took a ride on the Steamboat Natchez and it was the most boring 2 hours of the whole trip.
-It rained which I am sure didn’t help, but there just wasn’t much to look at!
+It rained which I am sure didn’t help, but there just wasn’t much to look at.
 They serve an optional lunch which looked awful in my opinion.
 I think we paid about $30 each for the ride without lunch.
 Unless you like crappy food with no views, skip this one.

 *My husband and I enjoyed this tour as guests of Ghost City Tours, but as always all opinions are my own.
 Thanks to Ghost City Tours for hosting us!